Ilxn/Ilxn/README.md

-### Hi there 👋,
+### 👋 Hi there,
 I'm Ilan Melfort, a french student passionate about web development and graphic design.
 I spend my free time on these activities.
 I enjoy discovering new digital trends.
 I hope to have the opportunity to learn and work across multiple technologies in the future.

 ### When I close Blender and SublimeText :
-- I study (ofc.)
+- I study 📚(ofc.)
-- .. play chess trying to survive the Nimzo-Indian
+- .. play chess trying to survive the Nimzo-Indian ♟💨
-- .. look for series and anime to watch, manga to read
+- .. look for series and anime to watch🖥, manga to read💢
-- .. watch ~~soccer~~ football, NBA and F1
+- .. watch ~~soccer~~ football⚽️, NBA🏀 and F1🏎
-- .. realize that life is better without League of Legends
+- .. realize that life is better without League of Legends🚮🖱
-- .. dream of a new PC
+- .. dream of a new PC 💻

 >*My motto : The important is the essential and that's the main thing.*